CaioslppUO/Agrobot/src/arduino/readme.md

 # Protocol to send uart to the arduino:

+ * You need to send to arduino via UART(RX,TX pins), the three variables in the order: speed;steer;limit.
+ * If using python3, you can send it through serial libs from raspberry to arduino.

  * There are three varaibles that control the mainBoard(hoverBoard):
      * Speed.
      * Steer.